ozntel/file-tree-alternative/README.md

 ### Features:

  - The plugin lists all files including the `files under sub-folders`.
+You can turn off this option from plugin settings if you want to see only the files under certain folder.
  - Folders and files are in `separate views`.
  - You can see the `number of notes` under each folder within the `folders` view.
 You have an option if you want to see the number for notes or total files.
 You can also turn this function off completely.
  - The plugin remembers `last expanded folders` state to load for the following session.